Frequently Asked Questions

 Can I sort my results?

 By default, your results are sorted by 'best match'.
-However, you can also sort by 'biggest image' or 'most changed' (which is usually the most heavily edited image result).
+However, you can also sort by 'biggest image' 'most changed' (which is usually the most heavily edited image result), 'newest' or 'oldest' crawled image.

-Just select your desired option from the 'Sort by' pull-down list above your results on the left side of the page.
+Just select your desired option from the 'Sort by' list on the left side of the page.
 TinEye will remember your selection for the duration of your session.

 What does the 'Compare' feature do?